Toronto Long-Term Disability (LTD) Lawyers

 Our Toronto personal injury lawyers also handle these types of claims:

-Insurance companies aren’t in any hurry to cut your cheques either.
-Without Toronto long-term disability lawyers to press your case, delays tend to continue.
+Insurance companies aren’t in any hurry to cut your cheques, either.
+Without a talented and experienced long-term disability lawyer to press your case, delays from disability insurance firms tend to continue.
 Delays can sometimes drag on for months (or even years) before you see any money.
 Insurance companies stall even if you cleared all hurdles.

-Here is a mistake that many people make when they don’t hire Toronto long-term disability lawyers: they settle for pennies-on-the-dollar.
-It plays out like this: if you have not been able to work due to a disability and have exhausted your savings, your inclination might be to accept less than the amount you’re entitled to on the grounds that some money is better than none.
+Here is a mistake that many people make when they don’t hire an experienced long-term disability lawyer: they settle for pennies-on-the-dollar.
+It plays out like this: if you have not been able to work due to a disability or personal injury and have exhausted your savings, your inclination might be to accept less than the amount you’re entitled to on the grounds that some money is better than none.
 Insurance companies know this, too.

 Meanwhile, most insurers demand you apply for CPP Disability (CPP-D) after the first two years of LTD payments.
 They can deduct that amount from the gross of your CPP-D monthly payment.
 If CPP-D is halted, LTD payments will increase back in full.